-If you need to get the Department's permission to take a module for the 2016-2017 academic year, or are here for Hilary (second) term only, please bring the form to our Erasmus Coordinator, Mr Michele Crepaz (Room 6.01 in 3 College Green) during his office hours (Wednesday 2.30-4.30pm).
+If you need to get the Department's permission to take a module for the 2017-18 academic year or one term only, please bring the Module Enrolment Form to our Erasmus Coordinator, Mr Liam Kneafsey (room C6.009 in TRiSS, 6th Floor, Arts Building) during his office hours on Wednesdays 3-5pm.

 Full-year visiting students are expected to fulfil the same course requirements, in terms of coursework and exams, as Trinity students which means that they sit the summer exams and no exceptions will be made.
 So visiting students here for the whole academic year should bear in mind, before making arrangements to return home, that the examination season does not finish until near the end of May.* All the modules that are normally open to visiting students are 10 ECTS credit modules.

 One-term students: If you are here for only one term, you will receive 5 ECTS credits and you will be expected to write two essays (this is the expectation for all modules, except PO360B/C Research Methods that has multiple assignments that would be the equivalent of the essays - please consult with the lecturer for more details).
 Be sure to coordinate submission of your second essay directly with the lecturer of the module.
 Hilary Term only students are discouraged from taking Research Methods in Political Science, as the course material in the second term builds on the issues discussed during the first term.
 Students who wish to register nonetheless are requested to contact the lecturer to discuss to what extent their prior training in methods and basic statistics is sufficient.